jolars/normreg/paper/rebuttal.md

 > judge whether the proposed method/analyses is enough novel and significant in
 > the lasso problem, since I am not familiar to the topic of Lasso).

 We respectfully disagree that the results need to be tailored to deep neural networks.
-We understand that you are unable to judge the current work due to your lack of familiarity with the topic of Lasso, but we have trouble understanding why this would warrant a rejection of the paper in its current state, nor why the results would need to be transposed into the real of neural networks.
+We understand that you are not familiar with the Lasso, so we have trouble understanding how you are able to deduce that the work holds no value.
 Could you please clarify?

 > (2)The paper analyzes traditional regression models, but current predominant
 > models also include CNNs, Transformers, etc., which use normalization